terminet85/CoreBook_X_Gen8_JCorB_OC/README.md

 - Brightness keys:
   - No idea in how i can fix.
 Someone has an hint?
 Standard patching method are not working
   - If you long press f6 and f7 they will work laggy
+- Ambient Light Sensor Device
+  - Even if we found the Device in DSDT table, on my unit doesn't work in vanilla Windows 11 setup.
+Maybe sensor isn't installed in this model.
+[Need confirm]

 Issue:
 - Airdrop: